Schwtz/tf2-binds/README.md

-# My tf2 binds
+# My Tf2 Bindings

-this the config i use to play tf2.
+hi

+I only share this project so i can work on it from mulitple location.
+I don't intend anyone but me to use it or contribute to it.
+But if you want to, feel free.